pisceanfoot/DataStaxDay/README.md

 Hands On Setup
 -------------

-We have an 8 node cluster for you to play with!
+We have an 12 node cluster for you to play with!
 The cluster is currently running in both **search** and **analytics** mode so you can take advantage of both Spark and Solr on your Cassandra data.

 ```
 // To SSH into the cluster:
-ssh root@ipaddress
+ssh datastax@ipaddress
 // You can login to any of these nodes

 Node 1: ssh datastax@104.40.21.26